PixelTheater/DodecaRGB-firmware/coding_guidelines.md

 - Leverage STL and standard algorithms for collection operations.
 - Use descriptive variable and method names (e.g., 'isUserSignedIn', 'calculateTotal').
 - Structure files into headers (*.hpp) and implementation files (*.cpp) with logical separation of concerns.
+- Before adding implementation to a .h file, first check the .cpp file to see if it's already implemented.

 ### Naming Conventions